Eric-Lpcr/AdventOfCode2021/day09/README.md

 This is done implicitly when computing the base colored map and reducing everything but limits (nines) to zeroes before filling.~~~~

-Flood fill algorith is basic, no need for optimization here.
+Flood fill algorith is basic but not recursive, no need for optimization here.

 I later generalized neighborhood definition.